 Mistake # 3: Now You See Me-Now You DON’T: You may have come out of the gate strong and worked hard to start building on-line credibility, but if you work awhile, disappear, and then re-appear weeks later you will run the risk of :

 - Being dismissed as a “hit and run” poster.

-Consistency is the key when building an on-line reputation.
+Consistency is key when building an online reputation.

 Mistake #4: Commenting Just For The Sake of Commenting: We all have them.
 The people who seem to have anything better to do than pounce on every tweet or update we share with ridiculously lame or sour-puss comments.
 I recently shared a wonderful, motivational image and quote from another source (ie: one that was NOT created by ME), and the first comment out of the gate was, “That really irritates me when people don’t capitalize their ‘i’ s”…..

-Need ideas, tools and suggestions for being a work-from-home Mom?
+Need ideas, tools, and suggestions for being a work-from-home Mom?
 This ebook and resource guide was created as a tool to help others navigate the sometimes slippery slopes of work-from-home freedom.
-It’s a guide that shares the key facts, secrets, tips, strategies and resource to make an informed leap and discover Life Beyond the Cubicle.
+It’s a guide that shares the key facts, secrets, tips, strategies, and resources to make an informed leap and discover Life Beyond the Cubicle.
 This eBook and resource guide has been in the making for “lots of sleeps” but I think it’s finally time to release my baby into the world.